 (2) All such numbers are projections and only intended for illustrative purposes.
 Actual numbers may vary.
-Actual debt service coverage for the Series 2010B Bonds and Series 2010C Bonds will not be known until such bonds price on or about December 7, 2010.

 (3) Such obligation assessment revenues are projections and subject to change.
 On November 8, 2010, the Commission established an Unemployment Obligation Assessment rate for calendar year 2011 which is intended to generate approximately \$370 million.
 Assessment revenues for 2011 will be collected over the first two Bond Years; therefore, projected assessment revenues for the first Bond Year assume that only 85% of the \$370 million of assessment revenues will be received in 2011.